Ayfri/Kore/website/src/jsMain/resources/markdown/doc/concepts/Components.md

 description: A guide for using components in Minecraft with Kore.
 keywords: minecraft, datapack, kore, guide, components
 date-created: 2024-01-08
-date-modified: 2026-01-25
+date-modified: 2026-02-03
 routeOverride: /docs/concepts/components
 ---

-In Minecraft, data components are structured key–value properties used to define and store behavior and attributes.
+In Minecraft, data components are structured key-value properties used to define and store behavior and attributes.
 They are attached to different things:

 - Item components: properties that live on item stacks (e.g., `enchantments`, `food`, `attribute_modifiers`).
 They affect how items behave in inventories, commands, containers, etc.